-8.9 Python Binaries
+7.10 Python Binaries

 Binaries containing an embedded Python interpreter can be defined by configuration files.
 They are defined via the PythonExecutable type.
-In addition, the PythonEmbeddedData type defines the raw resources that constitute an embedded Python interpreter.
+In addition, the PythonEmbeddedResources type represents the collection of resources made available to an embedded Python interpreter.

-8.9.1 PythonEmbeddedData
+7.10.1 PythonEmbeddedResources

-The PythonEmbeddedData type represents resources embedded within a binary to provide a Python interpreter.
-The various resources tracked by this type are consumed by the pyembed at build and run time.
-Various tracked resources include:
+The PythonEmbeddedResources type represents resources made available to a Python interpreter.
+The resources tracked by this type are consumed by the pyembed crate at build and run time.
+The tracked resources include: